TongtaiM/Crime-Analyst-Project/README.md

-# This is my first ml project and it is part of university project
+### This is my first ml project Which i did in my university class

 # About This Project
 This project is focusing in classification Type of crime from crime data in los angleles